PandasWhoCode/version2/docs/content/en/docs/reference/_index.md

 ## What you'll find here

-Our reference documentation provides comprehensive technical details about VersionTwo's features, APIs, and components.
+Our reference documentation provides comprehensive technical details about Version2's features, APIs, and components.

 ## API Reference